sunilprajapati832/EmployeeDataAnalysis_Insights_Trends_Visualization/README.md

 |-------------------------------------| ----------------------------------- | ----------------------------- |
 |employees.csv <br> (raw data used for hypothesis testing and EDA)  | employees_project_cleaned.csv <br> (used for SQL queries and visualizations) | employees_project_cleaned.csv <br> (used in Projects 2 & 3 for performance and salary analysis) |

-* employees.csv — raw data used for hypothesis testing and EDA
-* employees_cleaned_data.csv — used for SQL queries and visualizations
-* employees_project_cleaned.csv — used in Projects 2 & 3 for performance and salary analysis

 ### Python Scripts Included
 From various projects, the following scripts are integrated and modularized:
 | **EmployeeDataInsightsProject1**    |**DataVisualizationEmployeeAnalysis**| **EmployeeDataAnalysis2**|